vouill/vue-slideout/README.md

 </style>
 ```

-Every Slideout options are implemented as simple props, default values are kept same as original.
+* Every Slideout options are implemented as simple props, default values are kept same as original.

-However the panel and menu selector needs to be specified as id ('#id') or class ('.class')
+ However the panel and menu selector needs to be specified as id ('#id') or class ('.class').

-Notice the addition of a binded prop `:toggleSelectors="[]"`, it's an array containing any selectors you wish to be listened to triger the slideout action on 'click'.
+* Notice the addition of a binded prop `:toggleSelectors="[]"`, it's an array containing any selectors you wish to be listened to triger the slideout action on 'click'.

-## Coming next
+## Coming up next

 [Events and actions](https://github.com/Mango/slideout#user-content-slideoutopen) implementation